 In the wetlands, we are likely to see Snail Kite, Wood Stork, Roseate Spoonbill, Boat-billed Heron, Black-crowned Night-Heron, Limpkin, and several species of Kingfisher.
 Walking through the semi-deciduous forest, we may see Turquoise-browed Motmot, Long-tailed Manakin, and several species of Parrot, Oriole, Cuckoo, Trogon, Jay, and Owl.
 At table we must watch out for the occasional opportunistic magpie-jay in the open-plan restaurant!
 (Overnight at La Ensenada Lodge for two nights)

 We make the short journey south along the coast to Hotel Villa Lapas, situated at the edge of the Carara National Park on the banks of the Tarcoles River near the Pacific coast.
-Along the way we stop to look for Blue-winged Teal, Least Grebe, Northern Jacana, Anhinga and other dryforest specialties.
-When we arrive, there may be time to explore the wildlife-rich trails through the forest, where we hope to see Scarlet Macaw and Tiger Herons, leaf-cutter ants, Spiny-tailed Black Iguana, Brown Basilisk Lizard and Long-tailed Manakin among many others.
+When we arrive, there may be time to explore the wildlife-rich trails through the forest, where we hope to see Scarlet Macaw and Tiger-herons, leaf-cutter ants, Spiny-tailed Black Iguana, Brown Basilisk Lizard and Long-tailed Manakin among many others.
 This is also a great location for frogs.
 With plenty of water in the nearby ponds, we are sure to enjoy a concert of several species at night, including Hourglass Frog (genus Hyla), Leopard Frog and a new species of Red-eyed Tree Frog (different from the one in Tortuguero), as well as Masked Frog.
 We spend the next 48 hours in the Carara National Park, a unique zone where the ecosystem of the humid southern coastal region joins the dry climate of the northern Pacific area, becoming a rich meeting ground for species from both regions.
 This is a great location to find army ants which bring a whole host of wildlife following behind, scooping up the escaping insects.
 While looking out for army ant swarms, we also hope to spot antbirds, up to five different species of Trogon, Rufous-tailed Jacamar, Royal Flycatcher and beautiful Orange Collared Manakin.
 One afternoon, we will enjoy a two hour mangrove tour by boat along the Tarcoles River with a local guide.
-According to the tides, we might see migrant terns, waders and more at the river mouth on the edge of the Pacific Ocean, or get exceptional views During the tour we will not only be impressed by the giant crocodiles that inhabit the area but also the variety of shorebirds, water birds, and raptors.
+According to the tides, we might see migrant terns, waders and more at the river mouth on the edge of the Pacific Ocean.
+During the tour we will not only be impressed by the giant crocodiles that inhabit the area but also the variety of shorebirds, water birds, and raptors.
 We will also take time to visit Playa Azul at dusk where some of the species we look for are Green Iguana, Gray-necked Wood-Rail, Roseate Spoonbill, Yellow-crowned Night-Heron, Red-crowned Woodpecker, Melodious Blackbird, Bare-throated Tiger-Heron, Pacific Screech-Owl, Spectacled Owl, and many species of shorebirds.
-One of the highlights here is the spectacle of Lesser Nighthawks which emerge by the hundred to hunt at dusk.
+One of the highlights here are the Lesser Nighthawks which emerge by the hundred to hunt at dusk.
 (Overnight Hotel Villa Lapas, two nights).

 After lunch we travel back to the Hotel Bougainvillea in the central valley making a few stops along the way.
 We arrive for a farewell dinner where we will reminisce about the wonderful experiences we have shared.